Liveaboard Swimming Holiday – Ancient Lycia

 Marina Phone: +90 242 855 50 30

-Finish Time: Fethiye, Turkey.
-9 am on the 8th Day
+Finish Time and Place: 9 am on the 8th day at Finike Marina, Turkey.

 The best airport to arrive is Antalya, Turkey.
 There are several daily connections to Istanbul and other European countries.